Trigger a Process by Email

 Use the most restrictive permission setting that meets your needs:

-• Restricted: Ideal when only a specific set of users should trigger the Process.
+• Restricted: Ideal when only a specific set of users should be able to trigger the process.

 • Anyone: Use with caution & ensure the automation includes validation steps to prevent misuse.